Question or remark ? Please contact us at firstname.lastname@example.org

 Such fillers are very different than bags or BB fillers.
 The intake of powder is of primary importance here, since any upset will lead to losses and / or stoppages.
 Such fillers are usually equipped with a small hopper that ensure an almost constant supply of powder to the filler by ensuring that the level is varying slightly in between 2 levels defined.
 The process upstream has to be designed to gently provide powder to this hopper whenever it needs it, without overfilling it.
 It is therefore essential to dose the powder supplied.
 The worst system is to provide powder very roughly following an on-off way (typically done by a butterfly valve).
 Typical systems to feed the filler will be screw conveyors, rotary valves or vibrating valves.

-equipment is available : the buffer above the dosing equipment must be
+dosing equipment is available : the buffer above the dosing

 - Interuption time of powder infeed to the buffer must be estimated so that the volume of the buffer can be calculated